dr460nf1r3/dr460nixed/README.md

 ```
 ├── configurations
+├── disko
 ├── flake.nix
+├── home-manager
 ├── hosts
-├── lib
 ├── modules
 ├── overlays
-├── pkgs
 ├── secrets
+└── shell.nix
 ```

 - `configurations`: All the Nix configurations not available via modules, eg. home-manager configurations
+- `disco`: Configurations for managing partitions & filesystems
 - `flake.nix`: Entrypoint for hosts and home configurations.
-Also exposes a devshell for bootstrapping (`nix develop` or `nix-shell`) as well as deploy-rs configs
+Also exposes a devshell for bootstrapping via `nix develop`
+- `home-manager`: Contains all home-manager configurations
 - `hosts`: NixOS Configurations, accessible via `nixos-rebuild --flake`
-- `lib`: Things helping with the maintenance of the flake, eg. linters
-- `modules`: The major part of the system configurations, exposes `dr460nixed.*` options
+- `modules`: The major part of the system configurations that are not in `garuda-nix-subsystem`, exposes `dr460nixed.*` options
 - `overlays`: Patches and version overrides for some packages
-- `pkgs`: My custom packages not available in Chaotic Nyx
 - `secrets`: The secrets used by `sops-nix`

 ## Module options